Fly Host Computer Installation and Usage Guide

 - Speed Class: Class10 or U1/U3

-- Recommended Brands: SanDisk, Samsung, and other well-known brands
+- Recommended Brands: SanDisk, Samsung, etc.

-3. Burning Tool Preparation
+3. Programming Tool Preparation

 - TF Card: Standard TF card reader